Mcrich23/Mcrich23-Toolkit/README.md

 # Installation

-The preferred way of installing SwiftUIX is via the [Swift Package Manager](https://swift.org/package-manager/).
+The preferred way of installing Mcrich23 Toolkit is via the [Swift Package Manager](https://swift.org/package-manager/).

 1. In Xcode, open your project and navigate to **File** → **Add Packages...**